 Hair flowers were already a popular accessory choice by the 1940s, but up until this time had mostly been worn for evening occasions only.
-However, from the 1940s, hair flowers were worn prolifically, due to their wonderful versatility.
+However, from the 1940s on, hair flowers were worn prolifically due to their wonderful versatility.

 Women with hair of any length could dress their crowning glory with a hair flower or two, thereby instantly adding a hint of femininity to an outfit.

-They could also be teamed with other 1940s hair accessories, such as snoods as previously mentioned.
-Hair flowers were often worn with hats, carefully pinned along the hairline just peeping out underneath the brim of the hat.
+They could also be teamed with other 1940s hair accessories, such as the previously mentioned snoods.
+Hair flowers were often worn with hats, carefully pinned along the hairline and just peeping out from underneath the brim of the hat.
 Flowers with veils were an alternative to hats as well.
 They were especially popular with teenagers.

-Flowers add an enduring naturalistic quality to an outfit, creating a hint of whimsy to perhaps a previously sombre ensemble.
+Flowers add an enduring naturalistic quality to an outfit, creating a hint of whimsy to what was perhaps a previously sombre ensemble.
 Popular flowers were white gardenias, roses, daisies, narcissus, and asters.
 Colors could be various shades of red, yellow, medium blue, pink, or white.
-Flowers were artificially made from rayon or silk including the some green leaves.
+Flowers were artificially made from rayon or silk, including the green leaves on some models.